MattKevan/minimal-reader/README.md

 # Simple reader

-This is a basic web-based epub reader with an emphasis on creating a good reading experience.
+This is a basic web-based epub reader with an emphasis on creating a clean reading experience.

 Todo:
-* ~~Delete books from library/~~
+* ~~Add option to delete books from library~~
-* Save bookmarks
+* Add option to save bookmarks
-* Tidy code
+* Clean up code

 ## Project setup
 ```